The Army Sports Car Racing Team

 This discipline remains the biggest growth discipline in the British Army Motorsport Association.
-The Team have strived to develop this exciting sport ever since its establishment and recognition by the Army Sports Control Board in 2011.
-What started as a few members joining the Race Grid, has now leapt over 20 Army Race Drivers joining their fellow competitors from the RAF and Navy on the grid of the Armed Forces Race Challenge.
-Click the link below to view the Teams various race cars.
-Without the support of our many sponsors we would be unable to compete, the team remains forever grateful to the many companies that provide the much needed assistance.
-Our sponsors our linked below.
+The Team has been striving to develop this exciting sport ever since its establishment and recognition by the Army Sports Control Board in 2011.
+What started as a few members joining the Race Grid, has now leapt to over 20 Army Race Drivers joining their fellow competitors from the RAF, Royal Navy and Veterans on the grid.

 How to get Involved!

 The reality is that the Army Sports Control Board doesn’t have access to funding that would enable the formation of a British Army Formula 1 Team or even that of a British Touring Car Team.
 Motorsport, as a rule, is an expensive sport regardless of discipline; it is therefore unlikely that any significant funding will ever be available for individuals to compete in a fleet of Army Motorsport owned cars.
 In order to help offset the personal contribution, this motorsport discipline has worked hard to secure a number of discounts from various motorsport suppliers.
 Further information can be requested by completing the contact form below.

 The Authority, Motorsport UK, has a useful webpage that gives a good guide on how to get started in Motorsport whether as a competitor, volunteer or spectator.